-Without thinking about what Riga, capital of Latvia, might be like after dark, my eldest brother chose to have his stag do there.
+Without thinking about what Riga, capital of Latvia, might be like after dark, my eldest brother chose to have his stag do there in 2007.
 An ex-Royal Navy man, he has been to most countries with a coastline, so I trusted his choice of Latvia.

 40 Navy lads and a few family members heading to Latvia for a heavy weekend of drinking, what could go wrong?
 Well apparently, everything.
 Just so you know, we went in June 2008.
 Things may have changed by now…

 We arrived on the Friday afternoon and the majority of fellas were staying in a cheap hostel in central Riga.
 My Dad however, who loves his luxury, had booked himself, my other brother Eric (a tee total footballer) and I into a posh hotel nearby.